 Payment for Services (Compensation or Honorarium)

 If the person is not on the payroll, than we must determine whether he or she should be on the payroll or whether the person can qualify as an independent contractor (see below).
-If the person qualifies as an independent contractor, then the Business Office must have on file a signed W9 Form for U.S. citizens or residents, which requires the person supplies their social security number.
+If the person qualifies as an independent contractor, then the business office must have on file a signed W9 Form for U.S. citizens or residents, which requires the person supplies their social security number.
 Any U.S. or resident person who earns $600 or more from the College will be reported to the IRS and receive a 1099 postmarked the end of January.
-For non-U.S. citizens receiving honoraria will need to complete a W8-Ben Form.
+Non-U.S. citizens receiving honoraria will need to complete a W8-Ben Form.
 See forms and instructions on the Accounts Payable page.

 Sales Tax Exempt Purchases

 The College is exempt from paying Illinois state sales tax on purchases that pertain to College operations.
 Student activities as part of Student Government or Greek organizations may not use the tax exempt status.

 In order to make a tax exempt purchase, you will need to obtain a copy of the tax exempt letter from the AP Assistant or purchase from a vendor where status has already been established.

 Sales tax may be exempt in other states.
 Please see Sales Tax Exempt Tab.